pranaychand29/FRTproject1/README.md

 Included the newsletter form to give the updates about products to the subscribers

 # Azure Technologies used for the project
-Azure containers.
+1.Azure containers.
-azure static web apps.
+2.Azure static web apps.

 ## Screenshots